cometicon/cometicon.github.io/_pages/about.md

   - /about.html
 ---

-Welcome to my personal website !
+Welcome to my home page !

+I'm currently PhD student at [Inria](https://www.inria.fr/fr) (team [Morpheo](https://team.inria.fr/morpheo/)) and [Anatoscope](https://www.anatoscope.com/).
+My project is under the supervision of Sergi Pujades (Inria, UGA), Edmond Boyer (Inria, UGA), Jean-Sebastien Franco (Inria, UGA), François Faure (Anatoscope) and Aurélien Courvoisier (TIMC, Grenoble Hospital).

 # Current scientific work
-I'm currently PhD student at [Inria](https://www.inria.fr/fr) (team [Morpheo](https://team.inria.fr/morpheo/)) and [Anatoscope](https://www.anatoscope.com/).
-My project is under the supervision of Sergi Pujades (Inria, UGA), Jean-Sebastien Franco (Inria, UGA), François Faure (Anatoscope) and Aurélien Courvoisier (Grenoble Hospital).
-I'm working on the characterization of the spine with scoliosis from superficial analysis of the trunc.
+The aim of my research is to combine diverse techniques for digitizing the human body to develop virtual patient avatars.
+These digital twins are used to identify and examine potential medical issues.
+My research is focused on the analysis adolescent idiopathic scoliosis (AIS) through static and dynamic assessments.
+We employ deep learning techniques for generating a 3D reconstruction of the spine from depthmaps.
+Additionally, I have investigated the feasibility of creating dynamic spinal trajectories by integrating biomechanics and motion capture.

 ![Scoliosis Studies](/images/scoliosis_study.png)